|Would buy this product again.||61%|

 Age: 19-24 Skin: Normal, Tan Hair: Brunette Eyes: Hazel

 I like this, it is very moisturizing and non-sticky on me.
 Plus the tube is easy to apply to the lips.
 It is a bright coral/peachy color when you squeeze it out of the tube and it brightens up my lips without looking garish since the color is fairly sheer.
 One thing I like about it is that it doesn't have chunks of glitter in it.
 It smells like vanilla from the tube but on the lips it is flavorless.

-Age: 56 & Over Skin: Acne-prone, Olive, Warm Hair: Silver, Curly, Coarse Eyes: Brown
+Age: 56 & Over Skin: Very Oily, Olive, Warm Hair: Silver, Curly, Coarse Eyes: Brown

 I got a little travel size Lip Butter Glaze from Sephora (raspberry) which is perfect for travel, especially air travel which is very dehydrating.
 It is a lovely shade, and like other reviewers, I apply it to my finger then dab it on my lips.
 It is quite hydrating, although not quite as much as the Ecco Bella Rhubarb stick which has a moisturizer core (see my review).
 So if I were travelling to a tropical location, where I knew there was a high humidity, I would be content with the glaze, but if I were going somewhere dry, like the Rocky mountains, I would probably apply the Ecco Bella en route.

 Age: 36-43 Skin: Dry, Fair-Medium, Warm Hair: Brown, Straight, Fine Eyes: Blue